CzternastyHembre/IT1901-ITP/docs/Release 3/README.md

 ### Core

 The [core module](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/core/src/main/java) contains all the classes and logic that the application uses to play the different casino games.
-It is independent of all the UI.
+It is independent of all the other modules.

 Since our app is a casino, all the logic involving the roulette, slots, blackjack, user and writing and reading from saved data happens here in the different packages inside the module.
 The core module contains classes to handle and represent the logic behind these games.

 ### UI

 All the classes and logic of how the UI and buttons work happens in the [UI module](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/java/ui).
 The UI of our project is to show a start-page where users could either log in or create a new user.
-Then the user will be routed to the lobby page where the user can choose between roulette and slot.
-The user used in the log in or the newly created user is the active user.
+Then the user will be routed to the lobby page where the user can choose between roulette, slot, blackjack and adding money.
+The user used in the log in or the newly created user is passed throughout the controllers inside of the login page.

-The UI is made with JavaFX, FXML, css and images.
+The UI is made with JavaFX, FXML, CSS and images.
 Those are divided into different folders.
 The FXML controllers are in **[UI/src/main/java/ui](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/java/ui)**.
 FXML, css and images are in **[UI/src/main/java/resources](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources)** where they are further divided into new folders.
 The FXML files are in **[UI/src/main/java/resources/ui](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources/ui)**, the css is in **[UI/src/main/java/resources/css](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources/css)** and the images are in **[UI/src/main/java/resources/images](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources/images)**.

 ### Rest